xbuster17/dream-engine/README.md

 modules:
 window: sdl initialization, glcontext setup

-	vao: Vertex Array Object, glVertexAttribPointer (vap), glVertexBufferObject (vbo) vertex format parser handles "<type> <dim> [name] [',' or ';'] '\0'" up to 16 which is gl standard, type is 'f', 'i', 's' or 'c'. with optionally 'u' or 'n' at any point these stand for the first letter in float, int, short, char, unsigned, normalize normalize tells gl to map integers to [1,-1], according to their type
+vao: Vertex Array Object, glVertexAttribPointer (vap), glVertexBufferObject (vbo), Index Buffer Object vertex format parser handles string like "type dim [name] [',' or ';']" up to 16 attributes, which is gl standard. type is 'f', 'i', 's' or 'c'. with optionally 'u' or 'n' at any point these stand for the first letter in float, int, short, char, unsigned, normalize normalize tells gl to map integers to [1,-1], according to their type

 installing MXE: